-Butternut Squash & Asian Pear Cornbread Stuffing is a must have on your Thanksgiving table.
+Butternut Squash & Asian Pear Cornbread Stuffing is a must have on your Thanksgiving table, but also makes a tasty side dish any day of the year.

 On Thanksgiving, we always make our standard favorite side dishes and one of those is Portuguese Stuffing.
 It’s a definite “must have” similar to the feelings I shared recently about green bean casserole.